 - The radio pouch has integrated channels and covered flaps for routing the wires for a push-to-talk switch and headphone / earpiece.

-- A large, clear map pocket 16 x 25 cm (6 x 10 in.) is located on the front of the right leg, just above the knee, for easy visibility while sitting in the plane or while under canopy.
+- A large, clear map pocket 6 x 10 in (16 x 25 cm) is located on the front of the right leg, just above the knee, for easy visibility while sitting in the plane or while under canopy.

-- The map pocket is removable via a secure Velcro attachment and is permanently attached to the suit via an 83 cm (33 in.) lanyard.
+- The map pocket is removable via a secure Velcro attachment and is permanently attached to the suit via a 33 in (83 cm) lanyard.
 The pocket is clear on both sides to allow more document accessibility to the operator.

 - A life-raft lanyard attachment point is located on the side of the right leg.